 What does the Trustee Bond guarantee?

 A Trustee Bond guarantees that you are a reliable and trustworthy individual or company that can follow and acts according to instructions and expectations of the courts regarding the handling and eventual transferring of an estate and other assets to a beneficiary.
 It makes you a credible trust entity that can perform a wide variety of safekeeping services related to asset management and investment.

 Trustees, whether individuals or companies, save their clients time and effort in reducing the need to coordinate financial assets and information between attorneys, brokers, financial planners, and tax advisors.
-A Trust Bond guarantees that trustees take full fiduciary responsibility for their clients' financial well-being and always considers their clients' best interests in each transaction and service performed.
+A Trust Bond guarantees that trustees take full fiduciary responsibility for their client's financial well-being and always consider their client's best interests in each transaction and service performed.

 How do you know if you need a Trustee Bond?